 There are a couple of blog entries on how to integrate ABAP Unit, SAP Code Inspector etc with Azure DevOps already, so I would like to take the opportunity to showcase flexible deployments for UI5 apps using Azure DevOps.
 We are going to look particularly at canary releases, but the approach can be easily extended to support A/B Testing for example.

 Nowadays zero-downtime deployment (including safe rollback) is not enough.
 Playing with new features and even variations of it comparing user adoption as well as testing releases with a small portion of the end-user base is crucial.
 So, we are looking beyond simple deployment slot swapping (commonly referred to as blue/green deployment).
-That is where canary releases and A/B Testing come into play.
+That is where canary releases, A/B Testing and feature flags come into play.

 Fig 1. popular deployment styles